cdong1012/cdong1012.github.io/_posts/2020-09-05-Reversing-kr-1.md

 ## 3. Recap

-This reversing challenge is pretty simple, but it's a pretty good practice for me to start reading x86 Assembly and reversing again!
+This reversing challenge is pretty simple, but it's pretty good practice for me to start reading x86 Assembly and reversing again!